BennyRig/Brane-infra/README.md

+# Brane Standard Library
+This repository provides a austomated deployment script to create a testing eviroment for brane ide.

+## Repository structure
- This project is to automaticaly deploy a brane central node and worker node for testing
+This project utilises Ansible notebooks to deploy Brane on a worker and central node